Learn more about Dime

-For several years now, leading Republicans and vocal members of the Party have embraced hateful conspiracy theories to stoke fear and chaos in order to gain or cling to power.
+As we’ve noted, leading Republicans and vocal members of the Party have embraced hateful conspiracy theories to stoke fear and chaos in order to gain or cling to power.
 Many employ the same language and ideas in their campaigns as the torch-wielding racists in Charlottesville and the mass murderers who attacked Pittsburgh, El Paso, and Buffalo.
-Even as these horrific mass murders have made clear the racist ideas that inspire them, Republican leaders have doubled down or have embraced a posture of cowardly silence towards those in party that echo similar racist fictions.
+Even as these horrific mass murders have made clear the racist ideas that inspire them, Republican leaders have doubled down or have embraced a posture of cowardly silence towards those in their party that echo similar racist rhetoric

 We have also seen an increase in the number of Republicans who, in their effort to appeal to Latino voters, distort their true positions on issues of great importance to this community, like immigration.
-They pretend they are champions of the community, yet embrace a Republican Party that actively undermines real solutions on immigration and many other important issues.
+They pretend they are champions of the community, yet embrace a Republican Party that actively undermines real solutions on immigration, proposes mass deportations, and many other important issues.

 FAQ